GabrieleDed/bored/README.md

 - [ ] Optionally define additional API methods that WEB system is going to expose
 - [ ] API should have at least 4 methods
-    - [ ] A method to return entity by ID.
+    - [x] A method to return entity by ID.
 Should not have request body

     GET - /api/activity/

         - Gets random activity (http://www.boredapi.com/api/activity)

     - [ ] A method to return multiple entities (Array) by ID.
 This method should support at least one header value to:

+        Get - /api/activity?key=:key

+            Gets a specific activity by th key value(http://www.boredapi.com/api/activity?key=5881028)

         - [ ] Return only entities that match pattern in one of its attributes

-        Get - /api/activity?key=:key
+            Get - /api/activity?type=:type

-            Gets a specific activity by th key vlue(http://www.boredapi.com/api/activity?key=5881028)
+            Get a specified activity type (http://www.boredapi.com/api/activity?type=recreational)

         - [ ] Return 10 entities starting provided index

+            Get - /api/activity/10/?type=:type

+            Get a specified activity type (http://www.boredapi.com/api/activity/10/?type=recreational)

         - [ ] Return sorted entities by one of its attributes (both ascending and descending)

+        GET /api/asc/activity?participants=:participants - finds activity by the numbers of participant ascending

+        GET /api/des/activity?participants=:participants - finds activity by the numbers of participant descending

         - [ ] Other (should be approved by Product Owner (PO))

-    - [ ] A method to remove entity by ID.
+    - [x] A method to remove entity by ID.
 Returns removed entity.
-Should not have request body DELETE /api/activity/{id} -deletes a specified
+Should not have request body

+            DELETE /api/activity/{id} -deletes a specified entity

-    - [ ] A method to update entity by ID.
-Accepts entity to update and returns updated entity PUT /api/activity/{id} - updates a specified id
+    - [x] A method to update entity by ID.
+Accepts entity to update and returns updated entity

+            PUT /api/activity/{id} - updates a specified entity

 - [ ] Each method should have HTTP method defined
 - [ ] Each method should have URI defined (use {id} as entity ID placeholder)
 - [ ] Should return all 4xx errors in unified format.
 Define format using `joi` language